-The 33-mile Meeting of the Great Rivers Scenic Byway takes travelers to riverboat ports like Grafton and Alton as well as to Pere Marquette State Park and other destinations that fill a weekend getaway.
+The 33-mile Meeting of the Great Rivers Scenic Byway connects Pere Marquette State Park to river ports such as Grafton and Alton.
+Museums, antiquing, birding and ziplining fill a getaway.

 Alton Stained Glass Works Colorful art glass includes windows and wall hangings, beads, and jewelry.
-Relax in the Artisans' Lounge with a cup of tea or glass of wine; fuel your creative side with classes teaching stained-glass techniques or glass-bead creation. altonartglass.com
+Fuel your creative side with classes teaching stained-glass techniques or glass-bead creation. altonartglass.com